Democrats limp behind Republicans on the messaging game

 A Republican-dominated Congress could create something like gridlock, leading to potential battles over the debt ceiling and government funding and giving the Senate the power to hold up Biden’s nominees.
 A split legislature, with Republicans controlling only the House of Representatives, would put a focus on investigations and, potentially, lead to a vote to impeach Biden.
 And if Democrats retain control, they’ll face many of the same challenges they did over the last two years.

-The outcome of the midterm elections, whatever they are on Tuesday, won’t change the challenge of governing in a deeply, existentially divided country — one in which the two major parties, or at least their elected representatives, seem to be living in two separate realities.
-And Tuesday’s elections, New York Times’ Astead Herndon wrote on Sunday, will likely reveal further polarization.
+The outcome of the midterm elections, whatever they are, won’t change the challenge of governing in a deeply, existentially divided country — one in which the two major parties, or at least their elected representatives, seem to be living in two separate realities.
+And Tuesday’s elections, the New York Times’s Astead Herndon wrote on Sunday, will likely reveal further polarization.

 “We should not assume we are at the floor of division,” Herndon wrote.
 “We are going to get lower.”